siimon/prom-client/README.md

 `collectDefaultMetrics` optionally accepts a config object with following entries:

 - `prefix` an optional prefix for metric names.
 Default: no prefix.
-- `registry` to which metrics should be registered.
+- `register` to which metrics should be registered.
 Default: the global default registry.
 - `gcDurationBuckets` with custom buckets for GC duration histogram.
 Default buckets of GC duration histogram are `[0.001, 0.01, 0.1, 1, 2, 5]` (in seconds).
 - `eventLoopMonitoringPrecision` with sampling rate in milliseconds.
 Must be greater than zero.
 Default: 10.